 - Not just social — but emotional — distancing

-While it’s important to maintain a safe distance from people outside your household during the pandemic, connection with others is also important.
 People are social animals.
 Isolation or lack of connection can lead to chronic health problems, as well as anxiety, depression and feelings of loneliness.
-Make a point of staying connected with friends and loved ones through technology or in person, remembering to maintain at least 6 feet of distance and wear a face covering.
+Make a point of staying connected with friends and loved ones through technology or, following necessary COVID-19 precautions, in person.

 - Binge-watching the news

 Right now, the news can seem overly negative and downright overwhelming.
 While it’s important to stay up to date with what’s going on and how to keep yourself and loved ones safe, try to limit the amount of news you watch each day and your overall screen time.
 Your local news station will likely give you the national and community news you need to know in short 30-minute broadcasts, enough to keep you informed each day.